Andrea Smith (academic)

 Andrea Lee Smith is an American academic, feminist, and activist.
 Smith's work has primarily focused on issues of violence against women of color and their communities, specifically Native American women.
 Formerly an assistant professor of American Culture and Women's Studies at the University of Michigan in Ann Arbor, Michigan, she is also a co-founder of INCITE!
 Women of Color Against Violence, the Boarding School Healing Project, and the Chicago chapter of Women of All Red Nations.

 Smith worked as a professor in the Department of Ethnic Studies at University of California, Riverside.
 In August 2023, the university announced that she would resign from the university in August 2024 to become an emerita professor, due to charges that she "made fraudulent claims to Native American identity in violation of the Faculty Code of Conduct provisions concerning academic integrity."

 Since at least 1991, Smith has claimed to be Cherokee.
 However, she has never been enrolled in a recognized Cherokee tribe, and genealogist David Cornsilk, who has said Smith hired him twice to research her claims of heritage, found no evidence of Cherokee ancestry for Smith.
 The controversy over Smith's claim to be Cherokee received relatively little attention outside academic circles until 2015, when her claim was more widely publicized in more mainstream media outlets.
 A number of Native American scholars, including a group of Cherokee women in academia, have rejected Smith's self-identification as Cherokee, and The Daily Beast has dubbed Smith "the Native American Rachel Dolezal".

 Early life and education

 Smith was born to Helen Jean Wilkinson and Donald R. Smith in San Francisco, and grew up in Southern California.
-She has one sister, Justine Smith.
-Although her family is descended primarily from British and Scandinavian immigrants to the US, like some white Americans, she and her sister grew up hearing stories about the possibility of a distant Native American ancestor.
+She has one sister, Justine Wilson (Smith), who is the pastor at Norman First American United Methodist Church.
+Although her family is descended primarily from British and Scandinavian immigrants to the US, she and her sister grew up hearing stories about the possibility of a distant Native American ancestor, like many white Americans.

 Smith earned her bachelor's degree at Harvard University in Comparative Study of Religion, and her Masters of Divinity at the Union Theological Seminary in 1997.
 In 2002, she received her Ph.D. in History of Consciousness from UC Santa Cruz; her dissertation was on the Bible, gender, and nationalism in both the American Indian communities and among activists of the Christian Right.